Skip to main content

 608-235-5825

 Rob Bohmann was re-elected to the chair position of the WCC (he also served as the Chair from 2011-2016 and Vice-Chair from 2007-2011).
-Rob has been a WCC delegate for 19 years and during that time he’s been the Chair of the WCCs Deer 2000 Review Ad Hoc Committee, Outreach & Public Relations Committee, as well as the Vice-Chair of YCC Oversight Committee.
+Rob has been a WCC delegate for 20 years and during that time he’s been the Chair of the WCCs Deer 2000 Review Ad Hoc Committee, Outreach & Public Relations Committee, and the Vice-Chair of YCC Oversight Committee.
 Rob is an avid outdoorsman, holds a U.S. Coast Guard captains license and is an outfitter for whitetail hunting.

 Vice-Chair, Wisconsin Conservation Congress